vk5ln/1541-II_1581_power_distribution_pcb/README.md

 current capacity.
 A surplus ATX power supply could be used, this has the advantage of the AC input of the power supply being safely inside an exiting metal enclosure.

-The MeanWell RD-65A has AC input terminals which are exposed and can be accessed by curious fingers.
+The MeanWell RD-65A has AC input terminals which are exposed and could be accessed by curious fingers.
 It is intended to be used within another enclosure.
 The photos I show of my test setup sitting on a desk is NOT a recommended permanent solution.
+If you are not comfortable working with AC power wiring please find someone who is!

 The 5V and 12V fuse values can be varied to suit your set up.
 While designing the PCB I sat down and measured the current consumption on each of my floppy disk drives.